plotly/plotly.py/doc/python/renderers.md

 Interactive renderers display figures using the plotly.js JavaScript library and are fully interactive, supporting pan, zoom, hover tooltips, etc.

 ###### `notebook`
 This renderer is intended for use in the classic [Jupyter Notebook](https://jupyter.org/install.html) (not JupyterLab).
-The full plotly.js JavaScript library bundle is added to the notebook the first time a figure is rendered, so this renderer will work without an Internet connection.
+The full plotly.js JavaScript library bundle is added to the notebook the first time a figure is rendered, so this renderer will work without an internet connection.

-This renderer is a good choice for notebooks that will be exported to HTML files (Either using [nbconvert](https://nbconvert.readthedocs.io/en/latest/) or the "Download as HTML" menu action) because the exported HTML files will work without an Internet connection.
+This renderer is a good choice for notebooks that will be exported to HTML files (Either using [nbconvert](https://nbconvert.readthedocs.io/en/latest/) or the "Download as HTML" menu action) because the exported HTML files will work without an internet connection.

 > Note: Adding the plotly.js bundle to the notebook adds a few megabytes to the notebook size.
-If you can count on always having an Internet connection, you may want to consider using the `notebook_connected` renderer if notebook size is a constraint.
+If you can count on always having an internet connection, you may want to consider using the `notebook_connected` renderer if notebook size is a constraint.

 ###### `notebook_connected`
 This renderer is the same as `notebook` renderer, except the plotly.js JavaScript library bundle is loaded from an online CDN location.
-This saves a few megabytes in notebook size, but an Internet connection is required in order to display figures that are rendered this way.
+This saves a few megabytes in notebook size, but an internet connection is required in order to display figures that are rendered this way.

-This renderer is a good choice for notebooks that will be shared with [nbviewer](https://nbviewer.jupyter.org/) since users must have an active Internet connection to access nbviewer in the first place.
+This renderer is a good choice for notebooks that will be shared with [nbviewer](https://nbviewer.jupyter.org/) since users must have an active internet connection to access nbviewer in the first place.

 ###### `kaggle` and `azure`
 These are aliases for `notebook_connected` because this renderer is a good choice for use with [Kaggle kernels](https://www.kaggle.com/docs/notebooks) and [Azure Notebooks](https://notebooks.azure.com/).